JD910/LNHG/README.md

 **Input:  Original CT images (H, W)**<br />
 **Output: CT images of corresponding nodule candidates (H, W)**<br />

-* train.py is used to start the training and validation.<br />
+* train.py is used to start the training and validation of the Faster RCNN model.<br />
 * The [```_smooth_l1_loss()```](https://github.com/JD910/SJ-WL/blob/main/Detection/trainer.py#L112) function is directly modified to use GIoU loss to calculate the location loss for easy understanding. <br/>

 ## Segmentation module using WGAN-GP for lung nodules generation, intra-nodular heterogeneity production, and nodule candidates refinement.